-Man Child: Bert's the same age as Ralph and Melissa, both already married.
+Manchild: Bert's the same age as Ralph and Melissa, both already married.
 They all attended the same school, the same grade along with Cedric Sneer.
 They all graduated from college.
-So, all of them must be about 25 to 30 years old.
+So, all of them must be in their early to mid twenties.
 Also Bert doesn't live at his own home, Ralph and Melissa let him stay with them.
 However, almost every chapter we see Bert playing dangerous antics and acting as if he's still a teenager, if not a kid.

 Even Evil Has Standards: Throughout the series, Cyril has lines he will not cross when it comes to making profits and, more than once, he makes sacrifices for the greater good, especially when it comes to his son, Cedric.
 It gets to the point where, in the later seasons, the 'evil' part is practically gone.